Biopreparat: Exposure in the West

-Biopreparat's R&D and production programmes were from the very outset subject to extraordinary levels of secrecy and compartmentalization.
+Biopreparat's research and development (R&D) programmes were from the very outset subject to extraordinary levels of secrecy and compartmentalization.
 The first significant intelligence reaching the West regarding the nature and extent of this Soviet covert BW effort resulted from the defection to the UK in October 1989 of a high-level Biopreparat scientist, Vladimir Artemovich Pasechnik (1937–2001).
 The latter was able to provide a detailed account of the vast scope of Moscow's clandestine program.
 As a result of Pasechnik's testimony, British Prime Minister Margaret Thatcher and US President George H. W. Bush were able to apply pressure on Soviet President Mikhail Gorbachev to open up Russia's germ warfare facilities to a team of outside inspectors.
 When the inspectors toured four of the sites in 1991, they were met with denials and evasions.
 Production tanks, the purpose of which seemed to be to manufacture large quantities of hazardous materials, were clean and sterile when presented to inspectors.
 Laboratories had been stripped of equipment before being presented to inspectors.

 Pasechnik's revelations that the program was much greater in scope than previously suspected were confirmed in 1992 with the travel to the United States of Colonel Kanatzhan Baizakovich Alibekov (b.
 1950).
 The latter, who subsequently adopted the name of Ken Alibek, had served as First Deputy Director of Biopreparat from 1988 to 1992.
 Alibekov later wrote the book Biohazard (1999) detailing publicly his extensive inside knowledge of the structure, goals, operations and achievements of Biopreparat.
 He was also featured in the October 13, 1998 episode of Frontline entitled "Plague War".